rzezeski/try-try-try/2011/riak-core-the-coordinator/README.md

 Riak Core, The Coordinator
 ==========

-At the end of my [vnode](https://github.com/rzezeski/try-try-try/tree/master/2011/riak-core-the-vnode) post I asked the question _Where's the redundancy?_  There is none in RTS, thus far.
-Riak Core isn't magic but rather a suite of tools for building distributed, highly available systems.
-You have to build your own redundancy.
-In this post I'll talk about the _coordinator_ and show how to implement one.
+At the end of my [vnode](https://github.com/rzezeski/try-try-try/tree/master/2011/riak-core-the-vnode) post I asked the question "Where's the redundancy?"
+Currently there is none in RTS.
+Riak Core isn't magic.
+It won't do everything for you.
+Instead it's a suite of tools for building distributed systems.
+If you want redundancy you'll have to build it yourself.
+In this post I'll do just that by implementing a  _coordinator_ for RTS.

 What is a Coordinator?
 ----------

-Logically speaking, a _coordinator_ is just what it sounds like.
+A _coordinator_ is just what it sounds like.
 It's job is to coordinate incoming requests.
 It enforces the consistency semantics of [N, R and W](http://wiki.basho.com/Riak-Glossary.html#Quorum) and performs anti-entropy services like [read repair](http://wiki.basho.com/Riak-Glossary.html#Read-Repair).
-In simpler terms, it's responsible for distributing data across the cluster and re-syncing data when it finds conflicts.
+In simpler terms, it's responsible for distributing data across the cluster and syncing data when it finds conflicts.
 You could think of vnodes as the things that Get Shit Done (TM) and the coordinators as the other things telling them what to do and overseeing the work.
 They work in tandem to make sure your request is being handled as best as it can.

-To be more concrete a coordinator is a [gen_fsm](http://www.erlang.org/doc/man/gen_fsm.html).
+Techincally speaking, a coordinator is a [gen_fsm](http://www.erlang.org/doc/man/gen_fsm.html).
 Each request is handled in it's own Erlang process.
 A coordinator communicates with the vnode instances to fulfill requests.

 To wrap up, a coordinator